Philanthropy and not-for-profit projects

 During the award process, we love to hear from the artists in person: shortlisted applicants have an opportunity to speak about their projects, as well as perform their music live to an expert panel.

 The Drake YolanDa Award is provided by the Drake Calleja Trust.

 Find out more at www.drakeyolanda.org

-FSG Arts encompasses our philanthropic projects across art and literature.
-Across these collaborative research projects, we work with international museums and estates: current projects include a Catalogue Raisonné of Paul Troubetzkoy (1886–1938), the Russian prince and celebrated bronze sculptor, to be published in collaboration with the Paesaggio Museum in Verbania; and a ‘Letters on Climate Change’.
-Past projects include a book of letters by Enrico Caruso (1873–1921), a Neapolitan opera singer who became a global celebrity in the 1910s, and the first artist to sell a million records.
+FSG Arts encompasses our philanthropic projects in art.
+Across these collaborative research projects, we work with international museums and estates: current projects include a Catalogue Raisonné of Paul Troubetzkoy (1886–1938), the Russian prince and celebrated bronze sculptor, to be published in collaboration with the Paesaggio Museum in Verbania.

 Troubetzkoy Archive Project